 - Imagine Math does not interfere with core browser and operating system assistive supports such as zoom/magnification and text-to-speech functions.

 - Imagine Math provides synchronized text and audio fall back for animation elements used.

 - Imagine Math does not override browser specifications for style sheets, and does not rely on color alone to make any selections in the application.

 - Imagine Math does not require any browser plugins for math functionality.
 All content is rendered directly through a web browser.
 Likewise, Imagine Math does not require students to download an App for use on tablet devices, which might interfere with platform and operating system assistive supports.

 - Imagine Math designs its interface navigation elements and all of the images used as content specifically to avoid legibility issues for educators and students who are color blind.

 Unfortunately, Imagine Math cannot be validated for specific screen readers due to the variety of products on the market.
-Imagine Math is audited annually for compliance with the WCAG v2 Level AA guidelines.
-As a result, if your screen reader meets that standard, you should be able to use Imagine Math's core student interface.
-However some math content such as drag and drop items, and Imagine Math's avatar builder, may be difficult to use by visually-impaired learners due to the nature of their interactions.
+Some math content such as drag and drop items, and Imagine Math's avatar builder, may be difficult to use by visually-impaired learners due to the nature of their interactions.